Samarak99/samarak99.github.io/documentation.md

 });
 ```

-To enhance the camera movement, I initially used a FollowCamera but encountered issues with smoothness and ball movement.
+To enhance the camera movement, I initially used a FollowCamera but encountered issues with smoothness and ball movement and the rotationQuaternion wasn't working as expected.
 Seeking guidance, I consulted Mr. Michel Buffa, who provided helpful advice.
 He suggested using camera.getTarget(), normalizing it, and then moving the camera in that direction.
 I incorporated this approach into my code and created a bounding box to simplify movement, and it did really fix my issues.
 Here is the final code snippet for the movement:

 ```
 function moveCharacter(){